Closed oriented 3-manifolds are subtle equivalence classes of plane graphs: Motivation and topological preliminaries

 Among the permissible kinds of constructions we should have:\\ (i) Objects may be created from earlier objects in any reasonable constructive fashion.\\ (ii) Equality among the created objects can be any desirable equivalence relation.'' }

-This paper is in the confluency of two deep research passions of the author, apparently very far apart: the topological study of closed orientable 3-manifolds and the combinatorial study of plane graphs.
+This paper is in the confluency of two significant research fields: the topological study of closed orientable 3-manifolds and the combinatorial study of plane graphs.
 The result proved here provides a glimpse, in the spirit of Conway's quotation, to effectively enumerate once each closed orientable 3-manifolds.
 Blinks are easy to construct from simpler blinks, and their isomorphism problem can be solved by a polynomial algorithm which finds, via a few fixed conventions (lexicography), a numerical {\em code} for it.
 What can be more desirable than an equivalence relation on such simple mathematical objects that captures the subtle and difficult computational topological notion of factorizing any homeomorphism between two closed, oriented, connected 3-manifolds?